-3. TRAINING FOR PERSONS AUTHORIZING OR IN CHARGE OF ENTRY In addition to other requirements already covered, the person authorizing or in charge of entry shall be trained to recognize the effects of exposure to hazards that could be in the confined space.
+3. TRAINING FOR PERSONS AUTHORIZING OR IN CHARGE OF ENTRY: In addition to other requirements already covered, the person authorizing or in charge of entry shall be trained to recognize the effects of exposure to hazards that could be in the confined space.
 They must also carry out all duties that the permit assigns to them.

-Rescue Practice Training, this picture is showing a sand bag being utilized as a dummy.
+Rescue practice training.
+This photo is showing a sand bag being utilized as a dummy.